SiphonSquirrel/steve/README.md

 	"pay" : { "action" : "item_drop", "item" : "coins", "count" : 5 }

 This action (triggered by "pay") drops 5 coins to the player's inventory.

+	"tip" : { "action" : "item_drop", "item" : "coins" }

+This action (triggered by "tip") drops 1 coin to the player's inventory.

 ### Conditions